Blind My Eyes, Sew Them Shut

 She must have looked like an insect.
 "Where - "

-"I said shut it," he spat, pushing her onto her stomach with his foot.
+"I said shut it," he spat, pushing her.
+She lost her balance and collapsed onto her stomach.

-No. She couldn't think like that, not when she still had an opportunity to escape, not when she had only been captured a short time before.
+No. She couldn't think like that, not when there was still an opportunity to escape, not when she had only been captured a short time before.
 She breathed deeply, forcing her heart to calm its furious beating.
-Death was not something she should think about now, especially since adrenaline wasn't making her feel self-sacrificing.

-She cried out in surprise as her arm was yanked backwards and she was dragged across wet and gritty ground.
+She cried out in surprise as her arm was yanked backwards and she was dragged across wet leaves.

 "Stay here," her captor said, and she felt a rush of biting air as he got up and moved away from her.

 Draco Malfoy looked outside of their shelter, catching his breath and grounding his nerves.
-He'd been hiding there for almost a full week, following the two Death Eaters sent to capture her and waiting for them to strike.
-After running all the way through the many suburbs and then down a busy road that turned into a rural one, he needed to make sure that they had not been followed in any way, for there was not as much tree cover here as he would have liked for a hiding spot.
-In the distance, even through the trees, he could see the lights of the outskirts of Edinburgh.
+He'd been hiding there for days, following the two men sent to capture her and waiting for them to strike.
+After running all the way through the many suburbs and then down a rural road, he needed to make sure that they had not been followed in any way, for there was not as much tree cover here as he would have liked for a hiding spot.
+In the distance, even through the trees, he could see the glittering lights of the outskirts of Edinburgh.
 And though he'd taken care of the blokes that were after her by hand (or fist,) he wasn't absolutely sure they were alone.
 Draco had no wand to defend them if more came.

 And then what was to become of his pathetic scheme to smash - or marginally disrupt - the big plans that the Death Eaters had?

 She immediately stopped and rubbed her eyes against her shoulder.
-"What are you doing with me?"
+"What are you doing with me?
+Why can't I see?!"

 "Look here," he said vehemently, "if you don't be quiet, we could be found by them.
 So for once, I need you to just shut your trap and do what I say."